-Does Peppa Pig mark the turning of the tide against Boris Johnson?
-John Rentoul
+Does Peppa Pig mark the turning of the tide against Boris Johnson? | John Rentoul

-Voters will tell us what they think of Boris Johnson’s Peppa Pig in next week’s by-election
+Voters will tell us what they think of Boris Johnson’s Peppa Pig speech in next week’s by-election

 Will the ‘disastrous’ speech to the Confederation of British Industry be enough to turn the tide against the prime minister?